Music Code of Conduct

 • Pre-requisite / corequisite waiver: for when you want to register in class without having the required pre-requisite or co-requisite course(s).

-*Please note that the class limit override cannot be used to extend your own credit limit.
-To increase your credit limit please complete and submit the A&S Permission to Increase Credit Units form.
+* Please note that the Class Limit Override cannot be used to extend your own credit limit.
+To increase your credit limit, please fill out the Permission to Increase Credit Units Form.
 Please note that you must have at least a 70% average to request a credit unit increase.
-Also, first years cannot request a credit unit increase.
+First year students cannot request a credit unit increase.

-The Request a Class Override form can also be used to request a late registration after the course add deadline.
-Please note that there is a $35 fee for late registrations.
+The Request a Class Override form can also be used to request a late registration after the course registration deadline.
+There are variable fees for late registrations.

 Ensembles

-The following is a list of all the USASK Department of Music ensembles, including the links to their individual webpages.
+The following is a list of USask Music Ensembles that are currently offered, including the links to their individual webpages:

 Ensemble auditions will take place during the first week of classes.
 All B.Mus. students are required to audition for the ‘A’ Ensemble area that best matches their primary instrument (i.e. woodwind players will audition for the band area comprised of Wind Orchestra and Concert Band, voice majors will audition for the choral area comprised of Greystone Singers and University Chorus).
 Piano and guitar majors may select whichever ensemble area best matches their abilities and/or interests.
 Students may then choose to audition for any of the other auditioned ensembles that are of interest and fit in their schedule as well.